zbrachinara/quicksweeper-doc/src/gamemodes.md

 A large (potentially unbounded) board is hosted on a central server.
 Like slither.io or agar.io, players are free to join and leave the board and play a game similar to [area attack](./area_attack.md).
-There are some notable exceptions to this rule, however, such as that when someone's area gets surrounded, their game ends, and their area becomes unclaimed and reset.
+There are some notable exceptions to this rule, however, such as that when a player selects a single mine, their game ends, and their area becomes unclaimed and reset.
+Players also lose for not making enough progress in a certian amount of time, to encourage fast, exciting play and prevent the game from being clogged up with players who have nothing to do but don't want to lose.

 * **Stacked mines**